The Seven Chakras: Balancing the Energy System

-The chakra system describes seven primary energy centers that connect the physical body with the emotional, mental, and spiritual layers of being.
-In this teaching, the chakras are explored through the metaphor of a house — a living structure through which energy flows, rises, and circulates.
+The chakra system describes seven primary energy centers that connect your physical body with the emotional, mental, and spiritual layers of your being.
+In this teaching, we explore the chakras through the practical metaphor of a house—a living structure where energy flows, rises, and circulates.

-If you’re new to this work, you may want to begin with the Chakra Overview Article or the 10 Minute Chakra Tune Up Video or Solfeggio Chakra Frequency Video
+Before diving into the architecture below, you may want to begin with our free Chakra Overview Article, our 10 Minute Chakra Tune Up Video or ground your nervous system with our Solfeggio Chakra Frequency Video

 The seven chakras are energy centers within the human energy system that influence physical health, emotional patterns, mental clarity, and spiritual awareness.
 Each chakra governs specific aspects of life — from safety and relationships to expression, intuition, and consciousness.
 Evolution of the Chakras Article

-This teaching is drawn from decades of experiential work and is presented in The Seven Chakras: The House We Live Within by Jill N. Henry, EdD.
+When subtle energy flows freely through your system, you experience absolute clarity, emotional steadiness, and vital health.
+When that energy becomes restricted or somatically contracted, you feel stuck—whether physically, mentally, or spiritually.
+This framework is drawn from over twenty-five years of clinical and energetic practice and is presented in The Seven Chakras: The House We Live Within by Jill N. Henry, EdD.

 🏠 The House as a Metaphor for the Chakra System